raihanorium/newsportal/readme.md

 ### Step 2: Build the front end

-Navigate to `./src/main/ui/newsportal/` using a command line tool and run `ng build`.
+Navigate to `./src/main/ui/newsportal/` using a command line tool and run `npm install` to install all the dependencies.
+After the dependencies are ready, run `ng build`.
 This will create a directory named `static` inside `./src/main/webapp` directory.

 ### Step 3: Build WAR archive